iotaledger/wasplib/contracts/README.md

 wasplib_ root as the _Working Directory_, and the new folder as the _working directory_.
 You can now run this configuration to compile the smart contract directly to Wasm.
 Once compilation is successful you will find the resulting Wasm file in the _wasplib/wasm_ folder.

+### How to create your own Rust smart contracts

+Building a Rust smart contract is very simple when using the Rust plugin in any IntelliJ based development environment.
+Open the _rust_ sub folder in your IntelliJ, which then provides you with the Rust workspace.

+The easiest way to create a new contract is to copy the _helloworld_ folder in the _contracts_ sub folder to a properly named new folder within the _contracts_ sub folder.
+Next, change the fields in the first section of the new folder's _cargo.toml_ file to match your preferences.
+Make sure the package name equals the folder name.
+Finally, add the new folder to the workspace in the _cargo.toml_ in the _rust_ sub folder.

+To build the new smart contract select _Run->Edit Configurations_.
+Add a new configuration based on the _wasmpack_ template, type the _name_ of the new configuration, type the _command_ `build`, and select the new folder as the _working directory_.
+You can now run this configuration to compile the smart contract directly to Wasm.
+Once compilation is successful you will find the resulting Wasm file in the _pkg_ sub folder of the new folder.